 Wood chips may be imported for a variety of end uses.
 A major and growing sector is using wood chips as a biomass fuel source, but other uses include the manufacture of paper, garden mulches, playground substrates or bedding for a diverse range of animals including pet rodents, poultry and horses.
 A major uncertainty is what volume of Pinus wood chips is imported from countries where D. valens is present, and how much is sourced from UK (or European) timber.
 Individual companies may state the origin of their product(s), especially if wholly UK-sourced, but general data across the whole sector are hard to find and mostly quite dated.
 There are data available on the import of coniferous wood chips more generally, and this is presented in Table 5.
-Only a proportion of this wood is likely to originate from Pinus, and some wood chips may originate from areas within a country where D. valens is not present.
+Only a proportion of this wood is likely to originate from Pinus (though there is a possibility of D. valens being able to use other coniferous hosts), and some wood chips may originate from areas within a country where D. valens is not present.
 Additionally, D. valens is only present in the phloem layer under the bark, which is likely to only form a small portion of the total volume of wood chips.
 An additional caveat with these data is that the volume is very variable across years, even from the same country (e.g. very high volumes from Canada to the UK in 2010, or USA to the EU in 2014 compared to the amounts imported in other years).
 It is unclear if this is true variation, mis-classification of some imports, or other errors.